Room Assignment Information

 57 Ann Street | New York, NY

-Once you move-in your belongings into your new room please breakdown and discard boxes inside the trash areas located in the “B Stairwell” behind the elevators on every floor.
+Once you move your belongings into your new room please breakdown and discard boxes inside the trash rooms located at the end of the hallway between the -01 and -15 rooms on the floor.
 Garbage bags should be discarded in the trash chute located in “Stairwell A”.
 We highly appreciate you return the moving carts back to the Student Life Office for other residents to use.

-While in your room, please check that the WIFI, TV and Air Conditioning, etc. are working and note any issues you might have.
-While we do not foresee any problems with your room, we might have missed something, and it is important for you to report it upon your move in.
+While in your room, please check that your TV, internet, AC/heat, etc. are working and let us know if you find any issues.
+While we do not foresee any problems with your room, we might have missed something and it is important for you to report it upon move-in.

 During the first week of the semester, there will be several opportunities to meet your neighbors and the Student Life staff.
 In addition, you will learn a lot about the building, the neighborhood and all of the exciting in-person and online events that will be offered during your stay.